Penny167/meet/README.md

 Your app should now be live at your github pages URL!

 ## Future features
-- As the focus of this project was on developing functionality using a test-driven approach, only basic styling has been used for the initial release.
-The next release will use React-Bootstrap to implement a more sophisticated UI.
+- The focus of this project was on developing functionality using a test-driven approach therefore basic styles have been used for the initial release.
+The next release will use React-Bootstrap to build a more sophisticated UI.
 - Apps registered with Google are considered to be in test and display a warning until a full verification process has been completed.
 Google verification will be sought on completion of the updated UI.

 ## Author